Ubi Dwyer: Windsor and Free Festivals

 Inspired by his experiences during the "liberation" of the Isle of Wight Festival 1970, in which the fences between the paid event and free gathering outside were torn down, Dwyer developed the idea of a truly "free" festival.
 An acid trip in Windsor Great Park led to the notion of squatting on the former common land that had been in Crown ownership since being reserved for royal hunting by William the Conqueror, and he began to organise what was to become the People's Free Festival.
 Windsor Free Festival was the forerunner of, and inspiration for, the Free Festival Movement, particularly the Stonehenge Free Festival and the later Glastonbury Festivals.
 Following the violent suppression of the 1974 event, he and Sid Rawle were imprisoned to prevent the organising of a 1975 festival.
 Dwyer was imprisoned again attempting to organise another Windsor Free Festival in 1978, which did take place at Caesar's Camp nearby.

 Later life

 Sometime around 1976 Dwyer returned to Ireland, where he worked as an assistant in the physiotherapy department of a Dublin hospital.
 He continued for some years to organise a People's Free Festival in Phoenix Park, campaigned for the legalisation of cannabis, and petitioned for the H-Block hunger strikers in Long Kesh prison.
-He stood unsuccessfully as an independent candidate for the Irish parliament in 1981 and 1982, and in local elections in Dún Laoghaire.
+He stood unsuccessfully as an independent candidate for the Dún Laoghaire constituency in at the 1981 and February 1982 Irish general elections, and in local elections in Dún Laoghaire.

 Dwyer was an inveterate bicycle rider.
 In the early 1990s he received critical head injuries in an accident while cycling in the Dublin Mountains and never fully recovered.